EatenBaguette/itp/scratch/README.md

   - create a counter.
   - hide the orange.
 2. if hit by bear, drop oranges.
-  - using the counter to track how many oranges, create clone at or maybe move to positon of fox
+  - using the counter to track how many oranges, create clone at or maybe move to position of fox
-  - within fox, track the postion, send to each of the oranges?
+  - within fox, track the position, send to each of the oranges?
   - either -30 to -60 or 30 to 60.
 Could choose number random, if/else to either multiply by -1 or not.
     - also